jdelaguila/udacity_data_engineering_nanodegree/Data Modeling with Postgres/README.md

 ### Purpose:

-A music streaming company, Sparkify, wants to analyze data that they have been collecting on song and user activity.
+The goal of this project is to create a Postgres database and ETL pipeline for a ficticious music streaming company Sparkify.
+As the hired data engineer, I am tasked with defining fact and dimension tables for a star schema to be used in songplay and user analytics.
+I am to create a data pipeline that transfers data from files in two local directories into the created Postgres database using python and SQL.
 The purpose of this database is to organize the data from Sparkify's JSON files so that it can be queried easily to learn more about what songs their users are listening to.

 #### To Run Python Scripts: